luismorenogv/massimo-telegram-notifier/README.md

 # Massimo Telegram Notifier

-Massimo Telegram Notifier is a Python-based project that allows you to monitor a specific product's availability on Massimo Dutti's website.
+Massimo Telegram Notifier is a Python-based project that allows you to monitor one or more specific product's availability on Massimo Dutti's website.
 When the desired product size becomes available, the script sends a notification to a specified Telegram chat.

 The script bypasses the website's anti-bot measures and works with GitHub Actions to execute hourly checks.